Dog City: Home releases

 Two VHS tapes with two episodes each were released by Sony Wonder.
 Much Ado About Mad Dog contains the episodes Much Ado About Mad Dog and Old Dogs, New Tricks.
 The Big Squeak contains the episodes The Big Squeak and Boss Bruiser.
 Another tape, Disobedience School was released in the UK through Channel 4 and contains the episodes Disobedience School, The Dog Pound, and Radio Daze.

 Dog City: The Movie was released to UK exclusive region 2 DVD, and a Region 1 DVD was released on June 8, 2010, though the series has not had any DVD release.
-Most episodes of all three seasons are available from Amazon Video on Demand.
+Most episodes of all three seasons are available from Amazon Video on Demand and Tubi.
+The series is also available on Nelvana's Retro Rerun YouTube channel.